practice area bg MOBILE practice area bg scaled

 If you participate in an appraisal, you may inadvertently waive your right to challenge coverage denials later.

 Example scenario: The insurance company claims your roof damage is 60% pre-existing wear and only 40% hurricane damage.
 They invoke appraisal to determine the “amount of loss.”
 The appraisal panel awards $50,000 in total damage.
-The insurance company then applies its 60/40 split and only pays you $20,000 (40% of $50,000).
+The insurance company then applies its 60/40 split, paying you only $20,000 (40% of $50,000).

 If you participated in an appraisal without preserving your right to dispute the causation issue, you may have lost your ability to challenge the 60/40 split in court.